AljoschaMeyer/pavo-bootstrap/reference.md

 - for each occurence of `(:unquote-splice w)` within an application within `v`, `w` is evaluated and the result is spliced into the containing application.
 - occurences of `(:fresh-name some-name)` (names are identifiers or symbols) are replaced with a freshly generated symbol, all such forms with the same name receive the same symbol.

-For a precise definition of this function, see the corresponding appendix.
+For a precise definition of this function, see the appendix B.

 Reminder: \`v is a shorthand for `(quasiquote v)`, `~v` for `(:unquote v)`, `@~v` for `(:unquote-splice v)` and `(@name)` for `(:fresh-name name)` if `name` is a name.